-- Keep emails brief and include a clear subject line - Double check everything you write - Check who you are sending the email to before doing so to avoid GDPR breaches. - Make sure the email says clearly what its purpose is - Only use email to communicate factual information

-• Ensure the communication is as positive as possible and do not convey bad news by email

-• Ensure that all emails are as professional and formal as possible.
+- · Keep emails brief and include a clear subject line - Double check everything you write - · Check who you are sending the email to before doing so - Make sure the email says clearly what its purpose is - Only use email to communicate factual information - Ensure the communication is as positive as possible and do not convey bad news by email - Ensure that all emails are as progressional and formal as possible

 Class Dojo is used to communicate achievements with parents and to broadcast class activities.
-Notices about events or changes to dates should only be relayed to staff through / in conjunction with the school office.

 School Website is used to communicate key information to parents and stakeholders.
 The website should contain up to date information and all statutory documents.
-Posts should be updated as often as possible to keep the site current.
+Roll of Honour and Attendance lists should be kept up to date by class teachers, and blog posts should be updated weekly where used.